727800350/note/cs/vim.md

 # Vim 多文件编辑
 <img src="./pics/vim/tabs-windows-buffers.png" alt="tabs windows buffers" width="70%"/>

+A buffer is the in-memory text of a file.
+A window is a viewport on a buffer.
+A tab page is a collection of windows.

 ## [Buffer](https://harttle.land/2015/11/17/vim-buffer.html)
 A buffer is an area of Vim's memory used to hold text read from a file.
 In addition, an empty buffer with no associated file can be created to allow the entry of text. –vim.wikia